-Submitting an application for the MED 2101- General Medicine Rotation in a Developing Nation will be considered a request for a stipend.
-All applications will be reviewed and funding provided to the most competitive proposals.
+Submitting an application for the MED 2101- General Medicine Rotation in a Developing Nation will be considered a request for student funding. .

-Funding - The Office of Global Health will cover the cost of an economy-class round-trip flight in place of providing a stipend directly to each student.
+Funding for Approved Applications - The Office of Global Health will cover the cost of an economy-class round-trip flight as an alternative to providing a stipend directly to each student.
 Conditions - Funding will only be awarded to students who are enrolled for the current academic year.
-Students on an approved leave of absence are not eligible to receive a stipend.
-Should a student not complete the specified requirements or fulfill the approved activities, the stipend must be repaid in full.
-Students will sign an agreement to this effect.
+Students on an approved leave of absence are not eligible to receive funding.